da-luce/cornell-autobike/README.md

 No clue.

+### ROS Madness

+ROS uses [colcon](https://colcon.readthedocs.io/en/released/) to build and manage workspaces.
+It can automatically detect package types (e.g., CMake, Python, etc.) and build them accordingly.
+We define ROS packages in `./src`, see this [tutorial](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Py-Publisher-And-Subscriber.html).

+To build, run, test code in a container:

+> [!WARNING]
+> This should all be done in the **top level directory**, or else you will have build artifacts all over the place.

+1. `source install/setup.bash`
+2. `colcon build`
+3. `ros2 run waypoints waypoints`

 ### Testing

 1. Follow the above guide for running code in Docker containers
 2. Run `pytest` within a container in the top level dir of the repo

+Colcon will automatically collect package pytest tests: `colcon test --event-handlers console_direct+`

 > [!NOTE]
 > This is `/usr/local/autobike` given how our volume is mounted